Tuning free Catoni type joint robust estimation: Introduction

-In his seminal work \cite{Ca12}, Catoni introduced a novel non-asymptotic deviation analysis for robust mean estimation under heavy-tailed data, providing key insights into the balance of robustness and bias.
-More precisely, when the data have finite variance, Catoni proposed a class of non-decreasing influence functions $\psi_1$ satisfying
+In a seminal contribution, Catoni \cite{Ca12} initiated a {non-asymptotic deviation-theoretic} study of robust mean estimation for heavy-tailed data.
+His analysis revealed, for the first time, that one can obtain sub-Gaussian-type deviation guarantees under only a finite-variance assumption on the sampling distribution.
+More precisely, Catoni considered a class of non-decreasing influence functions $\psi_{1}$ satisfying the two-sided logarithmic envelope